Gwiz65/dhtdigg/README.md

           UNCENSORED and may point to copyrighted content.
 Click on magnet links at your own risk.

-NOTE:     dhtdigg does not download or share any of the bittorrent pieces
+NOTE:     DhtDigg does not download or share any of the bittorrent pieces
-          containing the content being shared via bittorent. dhtdigg only downloads the metadata and then disconnects.
+          containing the content being shared via bittorent.
+DhtDigg only downloads the metadata and then disconnects.